mchow01/mchow01.github.io/_posts/2017-04-16-breaking-into-infosec.md

 categories: tech career education security
 ---

 At the BSides Boston 2017 Security Conference held at Harvard University's Science Center, there was an afternoon panel "Breaking Into infosec."
 The invited panelists: Tracy Z. Maleeff, Justin Pagano, and myself.
 The moderator was Keith Hoodlet.
-The abstract of the panel as worded on the [schedule](https://bsidesboston2017.sched.com/event/9xRn/panel-breaking-into-infosec):
+The abstract of the panel as written on the [schedule](https://bsidesboston2017.sched.com/event/9xRn/panel-breaking-into-infosec):

 *Are you interested in Information Security, but you don't know where to start?
 Are you a professional in another field, wanting to switch into Information Security?
-Or maybe you're a Security Professional looking to make a move, andwant to know what hiring managers are looking for.*

-*In this panel we will cover various topics for sheperding your career in Information Security from three different perspectives.
+Or maybe you're a Security Professional looking to make a move, andwant to know what hiring managers are looking for.
+In this panel we will cover various topics for sheperding your career in Information Security from three different perspectives.
 The panelists - including an educator, a recent convert, and a hiring manager - will field a series of questions on topics including:*

 * *What skills are employers looking for?*
 * *What resources are students currently leveraging?*
 * *How can you get involved in Security (even if it's outside your current role)?... and any other questions you might have!*

 We had a fantastic time on the panel.
 Sadly, the panel was only an hour long and we did not answer all the planned questions or answer any questions from the audience.
-The panel could have gone on for a very long time.
-Before the conference, panelists were given a list of ten questions to prepare for: Keith wrote the questions.
+The panel could have continued for a very long time.
+Before the conference, panelists were given a list of ten questions to prepare for: Keith wrote the questions (thanks again Keith).
 Only six of the questions were asked in the panel due to limited time.
 Here were the ten questions that were planned:

 ### Question 1: